nubexsw/bigdata-enterprise-play/README.md

 So all of these steps can be clubbed into a workflow to run automatically using some workflow manager like Apache Airflow and Oozie (this is not recommended).

+## Monitoring

+A way to monitor the failures and point of break, using tools like Prometheus and Grafana.